aminbabar/othello_reloaded/README.md

 ## Wireframes

 ![Image of Wireframe](./wireframe.png)
+Options will contains a list of all the AI players available for the user to play against

 ## Technologies, Libraries, APIs
 * Webpack and Babel to bundle and transpile the source JavaScript code